Stolz/linux-cheat-sheets/git_simple_workflow.md

 	git branch my_new_branch
 	git checkout my_new_branch

-A shortcut for the above command is
+A shortcut for the above commands is

 	git checkout -b my_new_branch